chellxchell/CS396-FinalProject/README.md

                best_test_pred, best_test_gt, best_test_mask
 ```

-Update the model parameters:
+Then, update the model parameters.

 ```
     def update_model(self, parameters):
         for name, value in parameters.items():
             self.parameters[name] = value
         return True
 ```

-After completing the RankLSTM class, then add the driver code:
+After completing the RankLSTM class, we can run driver code in the main function, accepting command line args to modify how the model is run:

 ```
 if __name__ == '__main__':
     desc = 'train a rank lstm model'